notAnotherAverageJoe/bit_buddy/project_proposal.md

 | Stretch Goals | You can also label certain tasks as stretch goals - as a nice to have, but not mandatory for completing this project.

 Goal      implement a small mini game to break the code simulating what miners do to help keep the blockchain secure.
-Goal      create block for each buy and sell transaction
+Goal      create a table to graph out staked coins